isomerpages/moe-jurongvillesec/_student-information/Sexuality Education.md

 #### _eTeens_ Programme:

-8 \. _eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.
+8 \. _eTeens_&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective.&nbsp;_eTeens_&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.

 9 \.
 Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions.
+The desired outcome of the&nbsp;_eTeens_&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.

-#### At Jurongville Secondary School, the _eTeens_ programme will be implemented as follows in 2023:
+#### At Jurongville Secondary School, the&nbsp;_eTeens_&nbsp;programme will be implemented as follows in 2023:
 <table>
 <tbody>
 <tr>